 There are sub-committees within the Parish Council covering Finance, Planning, Village Facilities, Churchyard & Cemetery, Allotments, Greens & Footpaths, and Personnel.
 Thes sub-committees report into the full Parish Council on a regular basis.

-Notification of meetings, plus the agenda, can always be found on the Parish notice boards, at least three business days prior to a meeting and on this web site.
+Notification of meetings, plus the agenda, can always be found on the Parish notice boards, at least three business days prior to a meeting and on the Brampton Parish Council website.

 Members of the public are welcome to attend all Parish Council and sub-committe meetings .